tdshipley/tdshipley.github.io/_posts/2020-03-02-selling-teams-on-change-as-a-qa.md

 *That is your first mistake!* Delivery Leads, Tech Leads, Product Owners, maybe even QA Managers have different goals to you the QA in the team.
 Yes we all hopefully want to deliver quality software but approach it in different ways.

 ## The Two Objectives of a Software Project
 There are ultimately two objectives of a software project **deliver software** that is of sufficient **quality**.
-The contentious point being it is *quality*.
+The contentious point being *quality*.
 What you as a QA consider as ready to release will be different from that of a Lead type role and that is ok.

 The primary role of a **QA** in a team is to champion *quality*.
 The primary role of a **Lead** is to *deliver*.
 Of course, both roles care about each point but if you had to pick that is how it typically falls.